 There’s more.
 We would also need to go outside of 1 Corinthians and deal with some problems.

-Second we will need to tell Philip that he needs to silence his prophesying daughters (Acts 21:9) because their gift does no good.
+Second we will need to tell Philip that he needs to silence his prophesying daughters (Acts 21:9) because their gift is wrong.

 Third we need to tell Paul that Priscilla can’t be involved in the discussion with Apollos (18:26).
 He is a man and she is a woman.